Celtic symbols for getting a tattoo in Ireland

 The Triskele is an ancient Celtic symbol dating back to the Neolithic era and it can be seen carved into the stones at Newgrange.

-The national flower of Ireland many confuse the Shamrock with a 4-leaf clover which is said to be good luck.
-The shamrock is a variety of clover and it was an important symbol to the Druids because of the three heart shaped leaves.
+Probably one of the most traditional Irish tattoos is the national flower of Ireland but many confuse the Shamrock with a 4-leaf clover which is said to be good luck.
+The shamrock is a variety of clover and it was an important symbol to the Druids because of the three heart-shaped leaves.
 The Celts believed that everything that is important in the universe comes in three.

 The shamrock became a symbol of rebellion against the British crown in the 19th century and anyone caught wearing it was executed.